Guntur Engineering College

 Guntur Engineering College is one of the engineering colleges in Guntur, which was established in 2008.
 It is approved by All India Council for Technical Education and is affiliated to JNTU Kakinada.
 It is a private institution founded from Krishna Sai educational Society and the chairman of the college is M.Nara Hari Rao.

 Academics

-Guntur Engineering College was established in the year 2008 with sole aim of providing quality higher technical education to rural sector through its dedicated and committed staff.
-This opportunity made the students to become technologically superior and to serve the nation.
-With fulfillment of this noble cause, the local rural students have become enlightened individuals so that they became tool in the role of development of the nation.
+Guntur Engineering College was established in the year 2008.